 As a species known to endure a surface thermonuclear explosion conducted by the Atomic Energy Commission on Yucca Flat, Nevada, in 1962, the creosote can be seen as a testament to desert survival.
-Of the 21 original creosotes present before the test, 20 of them regrew and survive to this day.
-King Clone may not have been so lucky—nearly 15 meters away from the clone, just outside the fence line, lays a mining access road that surely swept several ancient clone rings into oblivion when it was initially graded.
+Of the twenty-one original creosotes present before the test, twenty of them regrew and survive to this day.
+King Clone may not have been so lucky—nearly fifteen meters away from the clone, just outside the fence line, lays a mining access road that surely swept several ancient clone rings into oblivion when it was initially graded.
 The bordering Johnson Valley off-road public lands recreational destination is held in check by a rickety fence, a poor deterrent for a few rogue yahoos hell-bent on destroying something possibly 12,000 years old that keeps them from riding through their desert paradise at will.

 For more information on long-lived clones and other ancient organisms, see Rachel Sussman’s The Oldest Living Things in the World (Chicago: University of Chicago Press, 2014).

 Frank Vasek, interview with the author in Davis, California, June 25, 2014.
 For further reading see F.C.
 Vasek, “Creosote bush: Long-lived clones in the Mojave Desert,” American Journal of Botany, (1980): 67.

 Gary Paul Nabhan, “The Creosote Bush Is Our Drugstore,” Gathering the Desert (Tuscon: University of Arizona Press, 1986),